sri-rang/tapasya/readme.markdown

 ## How does it help me?

-* Zone out of everyday audio clutter
+* Zone out everyday audio clutter
 * Meditate on the rhythmic om chants
-* Study / sleep with the sounds of rains and forests
+* Study / sleep alongside sounds of rains and forests

 ## Is it easy to use?